GabePoel/Materia-Blur-Firefox-Theme/README.md

 # Materia-Blur-Firefox-Theme
 A Firefox theme to match dark materia blur color schemes.
+Currently draws heavily from [blurfox](https://github.com/manilarome/blurredfox/) and MrOtherGuy's [autohide_toolbox](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/autohide_toolbox.css) but with some changes to color scheme, context menu formatting, and allowing the page to appear with blur underneath the navigation bar like Safari does.